Winnie & Kim's Elopement Story

 Elopement ceremony at The Ritz

-After the ceremony followed a reception with champagne and a lunch at the Ritz's Salon d'Été which is adjacent to the terrace of the Grand Jardin.
+After the ceremony followed a reception with champagne and a lunch at the Ritz's Salon d'Été.
+This beautiful salon is adjacent to the terrace of the Grand Jardin.
 Among other things they were served watermelon soup (which was so good, I'm never going to forget it!), citrus verrine, brioches, vanilla eclairs and other Parisian delicacies ánd speeches of the groom, the bride, the 'best man' and both the 'maids of honour'.
 The lunch ended with the cutting (and of course eating ;) ) of the wedding cake.

 Hereafter the entire bridal party travelled to the Louvre, Trocadéro and Tuileries Gardens for a photo shoot in some of the most icon places of Paris.
 Apart from 3 guests everyone was part of the bridal party, consisting of the bridesmaids, the maids of honour (2 in this particular wedding) and the best man.
 We had only just finished up the shoot when it started to rain.
 Perfecte timing!
-Because after the shoot I said my farewells to the wedding couple and their guests, while they stepped on board an evening cruise along the river Seine for a candlelit dinner with a view on the twinkling lights of Paris.
+After the shoot I said my farewells to the wedding couple and their guests, while they stepped on board an evening cruise along the river Seine.
+They ended the night with a candlelit dinner with a view on the twinkling lights of Paris.

-Click on a photo to zoom in or the view as an autoplay slideshow:
+Click on a photo to zoom in or to view as an autoplay slideshow: